Pattern Masking for Dictionary Matching: Exact Algorithms for a Bounded Number of Query Strings

-We use a generalization of \HS{k} in which the weights are $m$-tuples that are added and compared component-wise and we aim to find a subset $K$ such that the weight of $H \times K$ is at least $(z,\ldots,z)$.
+We use a generalization of \HS{k} in which the weights are $m$-tuples that are added and compared component-wise, and we aim to find a subset $K$ such that the weight of $H[K]$ is at least $(z,\ldots,z)$.
 An analogue of Lemma~\ref{lem:Vk} holds without any alterations, which accounts for the $\cO(N+\ell^k)$-time algorithm.
 We adapt the proof of~\cref{lem:k} as follows.
 The branching remains the same, but we have to tweak the final step, that is, what happens when we are in Case 2.
 For $m=1$ we could simply select a number of largest weights, but for $m>1$ multiple criteria need to be taken into consideration.
-All in all, the problem reduces to the following variation on the Multiple-Choice Knapsack problem~\cite{Kellerer2004}.
+All in all, the problem reduces to a variation of the classic Multiple-Choice Knapsack problem~\cite{Kellerer2004}, which we solve using dynamic programming.